-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 305: : Emissions 305-4 a.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 305 : Emissions 305-4 a.
 GHG emissions intensity ratio for the organization. b.
 Organization-specific metric (the denominator) chosen to calculate the ratio. c.
 Types of GHG emissions included in the intensity ratio; whether direct (Scope 1), energy indirect (Scope 2), and/or other indirect (Scope 3). a.
 See Table 305-4.
 When reviewing our metrics, we discovered a typo in our 2021 Corporate Sustainability Report whereby the formula for the 2021 value for Total Emissions (Scope 1 + Scope 2 market + Scope 3) Intensity was normalized on the wrong denominator (using the year 2019 production value instead of the value from year 2021).
 This has been corrected. d.
-Gases included in the calculation; whether CO 2 , CH4, N2O, HFCs, PFCs, SF6, NF3, or all. b.
+Gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all. b.
 To achieve intensity figures, our environmental energy and emissions data are normalized to total production, which we calculate to be the number of finished and semi finished products and molded components produced.
 Within our CDP Climate Change response, we also provide additional views of normalization by revenue and Full Time Equivalents (FTEs).
 For 2022 data, we completed an uncertainties analysis on our GHG inventory and the overall accuracy for direct and indirect emissions as requested by ISO 14064-1.
 Aptar includes Scope 1, Scope 2 and Scope 3 emissions in our reporting processes and science-based targets.
-SUSTAINABLE DEVELOPMENT GOALS 13 CHEEN TO SEE THE PROPERTY OF d.
-Aptar considered GHGs emissions expressed as CO2 equivalent including CO2, CH4, N2O, HFCs, PFCs, SF6, NF3.
-305-5 GHG emissions reduced as a direct result of reduction initiatives, in metric tons of CO2 equivalent.
+SUSTAINABLE DEVELOPMENT GOALS 13 derive of the filter water of th d.
+Aptar considered GHGs emissions expressed as ${\rm CO_2}$ equivalent including ${\rm CO_2}$ , CH4, N2O, HFCs, PFCs, SF6, NF3.
+305-5 a.
+GHG emissions reduced as a direct result of reduction initiatives, in metric tons of CO2 equivalent.
 Aptar responds to the CDP Climate Change questionnaire on an annual basis.
-Information about the specific initiatives that enable SUSTAINABLE DEVELOPMENT GOALS 13 us to achieve reduction in carbon emissions are included within our response.
+Information about the specific initiatives that enable SUSTAINABLE DEVELOPMENT GOALS 13 STATE ST us to achieve reduction in carbon emissions are included within our response.
 Our annual CDP Climate Change responses are cataloged within the ESG reporting center of Aptar.com.
 305-6 Production, imports, and exports of ODS in metric tons of CFC-11 (trichlorofluoromethane) equivalent.
 Ozone Depleting Substances are not identified as a critically material indicator by our stakeholders.
 Nevertheless, we collect data regarding refrigerants lost to the atmosphere at the site level and report consolidated information to the global level.
-Our metrics collection system identifies various types of refrigerants: R22, SUSTAINABLE DEVELOPMENT GOALS 3 MO MADELLE HAS AND TREAL R407C, R410, R134, R404 and "other."
+Our metrics collection system identifies various types of refrigerants: R22, SUSTAINABLE DEVELOPMENT GOALS 3 200 MILTING MORPHUM 100 MORPHUM 1 R407C, R410, R134, R404 and "other."
 In 2022, we report R22 refrigerant separately because it is not considered in the list of Kyoto Protocol 305-7 Significant air emissions of nitrogen oxides (NOX), sulfur oxides (SOX), and others.
-The emission of nitrogen oxides and sulfur oxides has been considered and calculated as $\mathrm{CO_2}$ equivalent.
-SUSTAINABLE DEVELOPMENT GOALS 3 MORNILING 13 CODE 14 THE MENT 15 DEFENDENT 4 TO SENDENT 5 TO SENDENT 5 TO SENDENT 6 TO SENDENT 7 TO S
+The emission of nitrogen oxides and sulfur oxides has been considered and calculated as ${\rm CO_2}$ equivalent.
+SUSTAINABLE DEVELOPMENT 3 MODILIBIE AND ALLERS AND ALLE